Skip to content

 #Reliability Favors LG

 LG TVs consistently receive better long-term reliability scores than Vizio in aggregated user reviews.
-Vizio’s most common reported failures are motherboard failures at 2-3 years and backlighting issues after extended use.
+Consumer Reports found that Vizio’s most common failures are motherboard issues at 2-3 years and backlighting failures after extended use.
 LG warranty claims appear less frequent across the same ownership periods.

 Vizio’s one-year factory warranty matches LG’s standard coverage.
 Neither brand offers a particularly generous warranty.
 If you’re spending $600 or more, a third-party extended warranty through your retailer is worth evaluating for either brand.